brunoruviaro/ardour4-tutorial/_posts/2014-05-29-saving-a-session.md

 ![Ardour Opening]({{ site.url }}/images/Ardour4_Session_Setup_Dialog.png)

+## Moving a session to another computer or disk

+If you need to move your Ardour session to another computer, or if you would like to make a backup of it on an external drive, *you must copy the entire folder* containing all of the files mentioned above.
+It is **not** enough to copy just the *.ardour file.

+> TIP: When copying an Ardour folder to another computer or drive, do not manually change its name or the name of any of the internal files.

 ## Continuing

 Saving an entire Session allows you to open it again at a later time.